GaretP/GaretP.github.io/index.md

 # Project 1: Crypto Web Scraping

-  This web scraping code pulls live HTML code from a website, cleans the data, title, and date, and appends the price of cryptocurrencies in a CSV file.
+  This web scraping code pulls live HTML code from a website, cleans the data, titles, and dates, and appends the price of cryptocurrencies in a CSV file.

 > The first lines in the code are imports.
 There are imports for pulling HTML scripts, CSV file creation, and additional imports for expansion into new currencies.